orkes-io/docs/docs/developer-guides/orchestrating-human-tasks.md

     4. (If Task-to-domain is used) In Domain, enter the domain name used in your workflow.
     5. Select Add Permissions.

-The application account can now execute the Human task.
+The application can now execute the Human task.
 </details>

 <details><summary>3.
 Configure the Human task for external form assignment.</summary>